apache/doris/new-docs/en/admin-manual/multi-tenant.md

     Users can limit the CPU resources of the query in the following ways:

-    ```
+    ```sql
-    // Set the session variable cpu_resource_limit.
+    # Set the session variable cpu_resource_limit.
 Then all queries in the session (within the connection) will use this CPU limit.
     set cpu_resource_limit = 2
-    // Set the user's attribute cpu_resource_limit, then all queries of this user will use this CPU limit.
+    # Set the user's attribute cpu_resource_limit, then all queries of this user will use this CPU limit.
 The priority of this attribute is higher than the session variable cpu_resource_limit
     set property for'user1''cpu_resource_limit' = '3';
     ```

     The value of `cpu_resource_limit` is a relative value.
 The larger the value, the more CPU resources can be used.
 However, the upper limit of the CPU that can be used by a query also depends on the number of partitions and buckets of the table.
 In principle, the maximum CPU usage of a query is positively related to the number of tablets involved in the query.
 In extreme cases, assuming that a query involves only one tablet, even if `cpu_resource_limit` is set to a larger value, only 1 CPU resource can be used.

 Through memory and CPU resource limits.
 We can divide user queries into more fine-grained resources within a resource group.
 For example, we can make some offline tasks with low timeliness requirements, but with a large amount of calculation, use less CPU resources and more memory resources.
 Some delay-sensitive online tasks use more CPU resources and reasonable memory resources.

 ## Best practices and forward compatibility